lgm1007/lgm1007.github.io/_pages/about.md

 signature: assets/images/about/signature.png
 ---

+### Introduce

 #### I am Gyu-myeong Lee, and my goal is to be a Full-Stack Developer.
 I am a student in the Information & Communication Engineering Major of Incheon National Univ.

-## SKILL
+### SKILL

 #### 1. Web